Question: What is a Talking Mat?

 That’s what our website says in black and white and you wouldn’t be alone in thinking it actively excludes people with a visual impairment.
 However, one of our Licenced Trainers and Speech and Language Therapist, Olivia Ince recently got in touch to share a story of a creative and innovative approach to using the tool; a Braille Talking Mat.

 The mat was facilitated by an Outreach worker for Children with disabilities (the listener) who had been trained in Talking Mats by Olivia.
-The young person sharing their opinions (the thinker) has a genetic neurodevelopmental disease which affects the nervous system, causing progressive difficulties with physical and cognitive skills including communication impairment and vision loss.
+The young person sharing their opinions (the thinker) has a genetic neurodegenerative disease which affects the nervous system, causing progressive difficulties with physical and cognitive skills including communication impairment and vision loss.
 The Outreach worker and Olivia worked on the project together.

 Trialling a Braille Talking Mat